hashicorp/packer-plugin-vsphere/.web-docs/components/data-source/virtualmachine/README.md

 - `host` (string) - Filter to search virtual machines only on the specified ESX host.

-- `tags` ([]Tag) - Filter to return only that virtual machines that have attached all specifies tags.
-Specify one or more `tags` blocks to define list of tags for the filter.
+- `tag` ([]Tag) - Filter to return only that virtual machines that have attached all specifies tags.
+Specify one or more `tag` blocks to define list of tags for the filter.
+Multiple blocks can be created programmatically in HCL2 with the [`dynamic_block`](/packer/docs/templates/hcl_templates/expressions#dynamic-blocks).

 - `latest` (bool) - This filter determines how to handle multiple machines that were matched with all previous filters.
 Machine creation time is being used